CLI Commands

 • --async: Run reindexing asynchronously using Celery.

 • --delete-old-indices: Delete old indices after migration (default is to keep them).
+Use cleanup-old-indices command to clean up later if needed.

 Examples: